 Most staff members are certified in basic first aid and CPR, and some are certified in Wilderness First Aid.

-Assistant Director Annie Cohen manages the first aid center, including the administration of all camper medications, and handles minor cuts, stings, etc., but any serious problems will be attended by the emergency staff at Winchester Medical Center or at Valley Health Urgent Care facilities.
+Assistant Director Jennifer Smith manages the first aid center, including the administration of all camper medications, and handles minor cuts, stings, etc., but any serious problems will be attended by the emergency staff at Winchester Medical Center or at Valley Health Urgent Care facilities.
 For any injury that may warrant a visit to the doctor, or a fever elevated above 100 degrees F, the staff will call parents/guardians/emergency contacts.
 When speed is of the essence, treatment may take priority over, or be simultaneous to contact efforts.

 We rarely need to use it, but nonetheless you should note that, as with most camps, our insurance is excess insurance.

 We require that you provide some health information about the camper as part of the registration process.
 For most campers, you will just need to have recent health history and vaccination close to hand as you fill this out.
 Beyond that:

 - If the camper has no medical condition for which you anticipate attention needed by camp staff, or will be taking prescription medications, we do require that s/he has seen a doctor within 24 months before attending camp.
 You need only sign to state that this is true.

 - If the camper has a medical condition needing attention or will be taking prescription medications while at camp, we require a health exam (signed by a physician).
 The exam has to have been within 12 months of the child attending camp.

 - For campers taking prescription medications at camp, the Medication Forms must be filled out and signed by you and the camper’s doctor within 12 months of your child’s camp session.

 - For campers taking regular over-the-counter medications, we require Medications Forms, but do not require a doctor signature.

 - We require a copy of your insurance card, front and back, with the subscriber’s date of birth written in.